tianzehu/PA-and-Section-Writeups/PA4-BoolSat/README.md

 Code Clarity
 * YOU should be able to read, understand, and explain your own code to someone else a couple days after you wrote it.
+  * No magic numbers
+  * No methods written to just get the test cases to work

-* There needs to be a balance between no comments and a comment for every line in the program.
+* There needs to be a balance between no comments in the body of the methods and a comment for every line in the program.
 Either extreme will result in points off.

 * The file header should include instructions on how someone would use this program.
 To use the program, one would need to know the